The New Ofsted Inspection Framework 2019: What You Need To Know And How To Prepare For It

 When speaking on what has inspired the proposed changes to the inspection framework, Ms. Spielman admitted that Ofsted should “be a force for improvement”, perhaps implying that it isn’t currently achieving this.

 It would appear that the organisation believes that it is not working to its full potential under the current framework, and she went on to clarify that she believes that:

 • Ofsted’s “current model is driving too much workload and much of it falls on the shoulders of classroom teachers.”

 • Ofsted inspections focus too much on outcomes which places “too much weight on test and exam results”

-• Ofsted inspections haven’t “placed enough emphasis on the curriculum.”
+• Ofsted ratings and inspections haven’t “placed enough emphasis on the curriculum.”

 As a result, Ms. Spielman believes that Ofsted’s current working practices have increased the pressure “on school leaders, teachers and indirectly on pupils to deliver perfect data above all else” and that they have led “schools to put overall results ahead of individual children’s needs.”
 It is these issues that the proposed changes will attempt to tackle.

 Third Space Learning’s online one-to-one maths tuition is tailored to each individual student, working to fill the gaps in their learning of the maths curriculum.

 Ofsted Inspection School Information File Our Ofsted Inspection School Information File will make sure you have everything in order for your friendly Ofsted inspector whenever they arrive!

 Our Ofsted Inspection School Information File will make sure you have everything in order for your friendly Ofsted inspector whenever they arrive!